 Macrame using the fiber emballage technique

-The final course I’d like to highlight takes a completely different approach to making a macrame wall hanging, and it’s perfect for those who love color and texture.
+Next I’d like to highlight a course that takes a completely different approach to making a macrame wall hanging, and it’s perfect for those who love color and texture.

 Taught by Mexican fiber artist Pluumbago, it covers the “fiber emballage” technique, which is all about using dyes and wrapped cord to create colorful and unique compositions.
 You won’t learn as many knots, but you will still learn how to make a macrame wall hanging that’s sure to impress your friends and family (or even clients!).